JaviCervera/leaflang/_build/README.md

 Copy the file *geany/filetypes.Leaf.conf* to *<User>\AppData\Roaming\geany\filedefs*.

-To run the program directly within Geany, select *Build / Run* from the menu, or use the F5 shortcut.
-You must have the root folder in your PATH in order to run Leaf programs from Geany.

 To allow Geany to autodetect .lf files, create a file *<User>\AppData\Roaming\geany\filetype_extensions.conf* with the following contents (or add the contents to the corresponding section of the file if it already exists, separating the element with a semicolon from other elements):